Rhea Lana's logo

 Pros

-The $19,500 entry fee is well below what's common in Children's Services, leaving you with more cash on hand for the build-out phase.
+The $19,500 initial franchise fee is well below what's typical in Children's Services (bottom 10%), leaving you with more cash on hand for build‑out and working capital; the reported maximum total investment of $45,900 is also well below industry peers, keeping your upfront capital exposure modest.

 Cons